 David A. Dunlap Department of Astronomy and Astrophysics, University of Toronto

 Here is a link to my academic CV.

 Biography for Public Talks:

 Roberto Abraham is a Professor of Astronomy and Chair of the David A. Dunlap Department of Astronomy and Astrophysics at the University of Toronto.
 He is a Fellow of the Royal Society of Canada and served as President of the Canadian Astronomical Society.

 Prof. Abraham was born in Manila, grew up in San Francisco and Vancouver, and obtained his BSc from University of British Columbia before moving to the UK to obtain a doctorate from Oxford.
 He did postdoctoral work at the National Research Council of Canada's Herzberg Institute and at Cambridge University.
 Prof. Abraham's work is focused on observations of galaxy formation and evolution and on the development of innovative scientific instruments, such as the Dragonfly Telephoto Array.
-He has won numerous awards for his work, including the Jackson-Gwilt Medal awarded by the Royal Astronomical Society, the Canadian Astronomical Society's P. G. Martin Award, an NSERC Steacie Memorial Fellowship, a Canada Council for the Arts Killam Research Fellowship, a Premier's Research Excellence Award, and the University of Toronto Outstanding Teaching Award.
+He has won numerous awards for his work, including the Jackson-Gwilt Medal awarded by the United Kingdom's Royal Astronomical Society, the Canadian Astronomical Society's P. G. Martin Award, an NSERC Steacie Memorial Fellowship, a Canada Council for the Arts Killam Research Fellowship, a Premier's Research Excellence Award, and the University of Toronto Outstanding Teaching Award.
 He has served on the Board of Directors of major international observatories, advised NASA and scientific funding agencies in various capacities and served as Canada's representative on the James Webb Space Telescope Advisory Committee.
 In 2023 he was Chair of Cycle 2 of the James Webb Space Telescope Time Allocation Committee, the first Canadian entrusted with this role for a NASA Great Observatory.